TestMyQt/material/course/part-0/userguide.md

 You may test your code locally at any time using the _Test project_ option.
 If your code passes the required local tests, you will be prompted to submit your code to be tested serverside.
-If you wish to refactor your code before submitting, you can simply press "Cancel" and submit your code manually or trough local testing at a later time.
+If you wish to refactor your code before submitting, you can simply press "Cancel" and submit your code manually or through local testing at a later time.

 ## Getting started, but with pictures